mindmotivate/HashiCorp_Terraform/Tale_of_two_regions.md

   }
 }
 ```
-Once you have pasted the code run the following terrraform terminal commands:
+Once you have properly configured the code, run the following terraform terminal commands:
 ```
 terraform init
 terraform plan